DjoserGenomics/djosergenomics.github.io/_posts/2025-08-05-Scroll-1-Imhoteps-Insights.md

 In this scroll, we gathered real RNA-seq data from ENA and prepared it for analysis in Google Colab — following the same foundational steps researchers take every day in transcriptomics workflows.

+If you want to continue, head over to the next scroll: [Hesy-Ra's Diagnostics]({{site_baseurl}}/Scroll-2-Hesy-Ras-Diagnostics/), where we’ll perform Quality Control

 Let’s now shift gears from code to culture in our **Cultural Spotlight** below.

 ---